L'Industrie du Futur : Intelligence Artificielle et Dernières Technologies au Cœur de la Transformation

 • Blockchain: Often associated with cryptocurrencies, blockchain finds its place in the industrial supply chain by guaranteeing the traceability, transparency and security of transactions.

-• Augmented and virtual reality (AR/VR): These technologies are increasingly used for training, maintenance, and design.
+• Augmented and virtual reality (AR/VR): AR/VR are increasingly used for training, maintenance, and design.
 They make it possible to visualize industrial processes and interact with them in a new way.

-• Advanced robotics: Robots, now capable of learning and adapting their actions thanks to AI, have become indispensable collaborators, performing repetitive or dangerous tasks with unparalleled precision and efficiency.
+• Advanced robotics: Robots , now capable of learning and adapting their actions thanks to AI, have become essential collaborators, performing repetitive or dangerous tasks with unparalleled precision and efficiency.

 Although these technologies promise to reshape the face of the industry, their integration is not without challenges.
 Yet by recognizing and addressing these obstacles, the industry can also uncover new opportunities.

-• Security: With the increase in connected devices and reliance on technology, security threats are increasing.
+• Security: With the increase in connected devices and dependence on technology, security threats are increasing.
 Protecting industrial systems against cyberattacks has become a priority.

 • Training and skills: As machines and software take over some tasks, employees must be trained to master these new technologies and work in harmony with them.